2 January 2011

 Text

-Fossen, H., 2010, Structural Geology: Cambridge: Cambridge University Press, 463 pp.
+Fossen, H., 2010, Structural Geology: Cambridge: Cambridge University Press, 463 pp. Either version of the textbook will be fine.

 Grading

 This is the breakdown for grading.
-For more information about each category, continue reading below this list.

-There will be one mid-term for this class as a take-home probably around Week 8.
+There will be one mid-term for this class as a take-home, probably around Week 8.

 Homework